 Every surgery involves scars; there is no way around that.
 The scars will be thin and fade within a year.
 Most of the incisions are made around the areola and underneath the breasts, so they are less noticeable.

-How much breast tissue can be removed, and does Dr. Wilcox decide what size my breasts will be?
+How much breast tissue can be removed, and does the plastic surgeons decide what size my breasts will be?

 How long would I need to be off of work, or to be on restricted activity?

 You would need to be off of work for 1 week.
 No aerobic exercise for 4 – 6 weeks.
 You would also need to avoid sun exposure to the breasts for at least 3 months.

 Would I be able to breastfeed after a breast reduction?